stagbl/stagbl/src/core/CoreComponents.md

 Implementations:
  - Direct interface(s) to some direct solver package(s) (MUMPs or SuperLU or maybe even Elemental ..)
  - PETSc (KSP)
- - Native Krylov using StagBL components and ILUPACK (not a huge priority..)
  - Native MG using StagBL components only (again, aim to make data between StagBLGrid and DMStag data-compatible, so we can provide our StagBL components to PCMG if desired)
  - UTOPIA
+ - Native Krylov using StagBL components and ILUPACK

 ### StagBLNonlinearSolver (?)